 We will hold an information session on May 15 from 6 pm to 7 pm at the Gabriola Arts & Heritage Centre to answer questions about the application process.

-Results will be announced at the beginning of August.
+Results will be announced on August 2.

 GAC is not able to provide funding or financial support for all eligible and worthy projects.
 However, we are able to provide support in other ways including:

 - promotional opportunities through our newsletter, on our website, and through our social media channels.